 This sunset drive is conducted by a SANParks game ranger in an official Kruger Park vehicle.
 It is not a private group game drive; which means other guests may join the drive.
 The advantage of taking a sunset game drive with SANParks is that the official rangers are allowed to return to camp after the normal gate closing times.
 The sunset game drive in Kruger Park is ideal for spotting nocturnal animals that become more active after dark.

 Back at the rest camp, there will be some free time before dinner, which is served at the private dining facility shown to you by the field guide.
 Dinner will be the hearty culinary treat of a traditional South African meal, giving you a taste of truly South African cuisine, prepared by your hostess.
-This tasty local meal includes fine South African wine or an alternative such as a soft drink, bottled water or beer, which can be arranged with your hostess.
+Fine South African wine or an alternative such as a soft drink, bottled water or beer, can be purchased from the camp shop to enjoy with your meal.

 After dinner, you can relax around the campfire and recount the wildlife adventures of your first day of game viewing in Kruger National Park, one of Africa’s best game reserves.